jwstegemann/fritz2/www/src/pages/docs/60_Http.md

 ## Authentication

-In fritz2, you want to implement the authentication process of your SPA as a `Middleware` for its remote-API.
+In fritz2, you want to implement the authentication process of your SPA as a `Middleware` for its remote API.
 To do this conveniently, start by inheriting from

 ```kotlin